VSCB/dsa210-project/README.md

 We filter by low playtime (e.g., ≤120 minutes) and high Metacritic (≥75).
 This method highlights potential “hidden gems” in the user’s collection.

 ### Recommendations Based on Friends
-1. Combine all friends’ libraries into a single dataset, often using a `Counter`.
+1. Combine all friends’ libraries into a single dataset
 2. Exclude any games the user already owns.
 3. Sort by popularity (how many friends own it).
 4. Limit to a smaller set (e.g., 15) for readability.
-5. Optionally, display the friend-ownership counts in a bar chart.

 ---